JuliaDynamics/ConcurrentSim.jl/docs/source/api/4_Processes.rst

 .. type:: Interruption <: AbstractEvent

+Constructs an interruption event.
 Only used internally by :class:`Interrupt`.
 This event is automatically triggered with priority when it is created.